fluent/fluent-bit-docs/about/what-is-fluent-bit.md

 vendor-neutral approach, seamlessly integrating with other ecosystems such as Prometheus and OpenTelemetry.
-Trusted by major cloud providers, banks, and companies in need of a ready-to-use telemetry agent solution, Fluent Bit effectively manages diverse data sources and formats while maintaining optimal performance.
+Trusted by major cloud providers, banks, and companies in need of a ready-to-use telemetry agent solution, Fluent Bit effectively manages diverse data sources and formats while maintaining optimal performance and keeping resource consumption low.

 Fluent Bit can be deployed as an edge agent for localized telemetry data handling or utilized as a central aggregator/collector for managing telemetry data across multiple sources and environments.

-[Fluent Bit](https://fluentbit.io) is designed with performance and low resource consumption in mind.

 {% embed url="https://www.youtube.com/watch?v=3ELc1helke4" %}